Azure/azure-sdk-for-js/sdk/storage/storage-file-share/MigrationGuide.md

 ### Package name and structure

-The modern client library is named `@azure/storage-file-share` and was released beginning with version 10.
-The legacy client library is named `azure-storage` with version of 2.x.x or below.
+The modern client library is named `@azure/storage-file-share`.
+The legacy client library is named `azure-storage`.

 The legacy library `azure-storage` grouped functionality to work with multiple services in the same package such as `Blob`, `Queue`, `Files` and `Tables`.
 The new `@azure/storage-file-share` is dedicated to `Files` service.
-New generation packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue` and `@azure/storage-blob`.
+New generation packages are available for the other storage services as well: `@azure/data-tables`, `@azure/storage-queue`, `@azure/storage-blob-changefeed`, `@azure/storage-file-datalake` and `@azure/storage-blob`.
 This provides more granular control on which dependencies to take on your project.

-### Constructing the clients
+### Constructing the clients with connection string

 Previously in `azure-storage`, you would use `createFileService` which can be used to get an instance of the `FileService` in order to perform service level operations.